figaw/polp-rbac-k8s/minikube-examples/minikube-rbac-demo.md

 ## Using groups instead of users

 By switching back to our cluster-admin minikube context,
-    we can edit the `rolebinding` and map it to the `group: frontend-developer` instead of the `user: nicolaj`, and see that it still works,
+    we can edit the `rolebinding` and map it to the `group: backend-developer` instead of the `user: nicolaj`, and see that it still works,

 ```shell